 When You Feel Like You've Tried Everything But Your Social Problems Still Aren't Improving

-A very discouraging and confusion situation for someone to be in is when they feel like they've tried everything to improve our social situation, but success, or even just some encouraging initial feedback, still eludes them.
-They have no idea what they're doing wrong, just that no matter what they do people still seem to treat them with indifference or disinterest.
-The specific area or skills each person is struggling with will vary, but this article will cover some common general explanations for why someone may feel stuck.
-It won't take you more than a few minutes to read the list of possible reasons below.
-If you're struggling with this issue yourself, the tricky part will be figuring out which one applies to you.
-It will likely take some time and effort to investigate the different possibilities and get to the bottom of things.
+A very discouraging and confusing situation to be in is when you feel like you've tried everything to improve your social situation, but success, or even just some encouraging initial feedback, still eludes you.
+You have no idea what you're doing wrong, just that no matter what you can't make any headway on your issues.
+The specific area or skills each person struggles with varies, but this article will cover some general explanations for why you may feel stuck.

 Your goals may be unrealistic